benofben/punch-buggy/README.md

 * [Original Beetle](https://en.wikipedia.org/wiki/Volkswagen_Beetle)
 * [New Beetle](https://en.wikipedia.org/wiki/Volkswagen_New_Beetle)
 * [A5](https://en.wikipedia.org/wiki/Volkswagen_Beetle_(A5))
+* Beetle based custom vehicles such as a [Dune Buggy](https://en.wikipedia.org/wiki/Dune_buggy#Beetle-based_buggies)

 ## A Sighting
 The game never ends.
 It is played while driving in a car, sitting in a coffee shop or walking down the street.
 If you let your guard down you lose.
-When you sight a punch buggy, you maybe punch an opponent who is within five feet of you.
+When you sight a punch buggy, you may punch an opponent who is within five feet of you.

 * The buggy must be physically present.
 Pictures do not count.
 * The buggy must be running and have a driver in the driver seat.